 How to Fold Gyoza Wrappers

-If you had never made dumplings, you probably concern about the folding technique.
-Honestly, those beautiful pleats on gyoza are not necessary.
-You can just wet the skin around the skin and fold in half tightly and pan fry.
+If you had never made dumplings, you’re probably concerned about how to fold them.
+To be honest, those beautiful pleats on gyoza are not necessary.
+You can just wet the skin around the skin and fold in half tightly and pan-fry.
 As long as the seam is closed tightly, it would work!

-However, when you have time and up for a challenge, pleating and folding the gyoza can be gratifying.
-I’ve been folding gyoza wrappers since I was small, helping my mom make thousands of gyoza at home.
-So I can tell it’s all about practice, and soon you can do it even with your eyes closed.
+However, I encourage you to try pleating the gyoza when you have the time.
+It can be gratifying.
+I’ve been folding gyoza since I was small, helping my mom make thousands of gyoza.
+So, I can tell you that it’s all about practice.
+Before you know it, you’ll be able to do it even with your eyes closed.

-In this post, I’ll show you how I fold gyoza toward the center, which I think is easier because you can make pleats evenly.
-I have shared the tutorial on how to fold gyoza wrappers but I’ll quickly explain here.
+Next, I’ll show you how I fold gyoza toward the center, which I think is easier because you can make pleats evenly.
+The detailed instructions are in my tutorial on how to fold gyoza wrappers, but I’ll quickly explain here.

 1. Wet the gyoza skin with water around the edge.

-2. Fold the wrapper in half and pinch the center with your left thumb and index finger.
+2. Fold the wrapper in half over the filling and pinch the center with your left thumb and index finger.

 3. Hold the right top skin and make a pleat from the center toward the right side.

-4. Once each pleat is made, press it down with your left thumb.
-Make 3-4 pleats.
+4. As you make each pleat, press it down with your left thumb.
+Make 3–4 pleats.

-6. Press the pleats tightly (make sure no air pockets!) and shape the gyoza to look pretty.
+6. Press the pleats tightly (make sure there are no air pockets!), flatten the bottom, and shape the gyoza to look pretty.

 5 Important Tips on Making Gyoza